Defining Your ICP (Ideal Customer Profile)

 Which signals should B2B SaaS companies prioritize?

-Start with fundraising rounds (available budget), CTO/CIO appointments (stack reassessment), and mass hiring (existing tools hitting their limits).
-These three signals cover the most common buying triggers for SaaS solutions.
+Start with fundraising rounds (available budget), CTO/CIO appointments (stack reassessment), and hiring spikes (existing tools hitting their limits).
+These cover the most common buying triggers for SaaS solutions.
+The canonical framing is: “I want to contact a company WHEN it raises a round, appoints a new CTO, or doubles its headcount in under six months.”
+Each of those is a context change, not just an event.

 How should you tailor the message to the detected signal?

-Reference the signal in the opening line (not in the subject line) and connect it directly to your solution’s value.
-Avoid generic language.
-A 4-to-6-line message sent within 48 hours consistently outperforms a sequence of 5 automated follow-ups.
+Reference the signal in the opening line, not in the subject line, and connect it directly to your solution’s value.
+Skip the generic phrasing.
+A 4-to-6-line message sent within 48 hours consistently outperforms a sequence of 5 automated follow-ups, because the follow-up sequence is a patch for missing context, and here you have the context.

 How long does it take to see initial results?

-Most SaaS vendors see their first meetings within the second week of activation.
-To achieve statistically significant results and optimize configurations, expect 4 to 6 weeks and a minimum of 274 processed prospects.
+Most SaaS vendors see their first meetings in the second week after activation.
+To get statistically meaningful results and start optimizing configurations, expect 4 to 6 weeks and a minimum of 274 processed prospects.